-Prerequisite: ECE 101
+Prerequisite: ECE\ 101 Offered: Not regularly offered

-ECE 231: EARLY LANGUAGE AND LITERACY DEVELOPMENT 3 CREDITS
+ECE\ 231: EARLY LANGUAGE AND LITERACY DEVELOPMENT 3 CREDITS

-This course is an introduction to language and literacy in the young child.
-Students will explore the early childhood language arts curriculum including speaking, listening, writing and reading skills.
-Emphasis will be placed on how a child's cultural background and experiences influence emerging literacy development.
-The teacher's role in creating and fostering a literacy-print rich environment that engages children in developmentally appropriate language arts experiences will be covered.
+An introduction to language and literacy acquisition and development in the young child.
+Exploration of the early childhood language arts curriculum includes speaking, listening, writing, and reading skills and the teaching strategies that will support the curriculum.
+Emphasis on the influence of a child's background and experiences on emerging literacy development will be explored.
+As will the importance of family partnerships and assessment.
+This course will address the learning needs of all children including children with disabilities, developmental delays, language and/or cultural differences.
+Creation of a literacy-rich environment that engages children in developmentally appropriate language arts experiences will be included.
+Four hours of observation in a literacy-rich environment is required.

-Prerequisite: ECE 101 Offered: Spring
+Prerequisite: ECE\ 101 Offered: Summer ONLINE

-ECE 241: METHODS AND TECHNIQUES FOR INFANTS AND TODDLERS 3 CREDITS
+ECE\ 241: METHODS AND TECHNIQUES FOR INFANTS AND TODDLERS 3 CREDITS

 Students will be introduced to the concept of curriculum for infants and toddlers.
 Several curriculum models will be explored.
 Students will learn ways to interact and create stimulating learning opportunities for children under age two.
 This course is recommended for those working or wanting to work with infants and toddlers.
-Successful completion of ECE 141 Infant/Toddler Growth and Development is highly recommended.
+Successful completion of ECE\ 141 Infant/Toddler Growth and Development is highly recommended.